Using the Internet in Turkey (updated April 2018)

 What you need to know:

-Turkey's Internet censorship regime shifted from "moderate" to "severe" in late 2016 following a series of social media shutdowns, regional Internet blackouts and restrictions on VPN and Tor circumvention tools documented by independent digital rights watchdog Turkey Blocks.
+Turkey's Internet censorship regime shifted from "moderate" to "severe" in late 2016 following a series of social media shutdowns, regional Internet blackouts and restrictions on VPN and Tor circumvention tools documented by independent digital rights watchdog Turkey Blocks (Wikipedia is blocked in Turkey).

 Regularly blocked sites include ALL social media sites, WhatsApp, Skype, Instagram and Google services etc.